dphengsiaroun/dataviz-lille/README.md

 $ brew services start kibana
 ```

-Visit this url `http://localhost:5601` on your browser.
+Go to (http://localhost:5601) on your browser.

 In Dashboard click in `Dev tools` view and add this code :
 ```